header source

 • grcov

-• This is the tool itself.
-It can be easily installed with cargo install grcov.
+• This is the main tool.
+Easy to install with cargo install grcov

 • Nightly Rust

-• The Nightly version is necessary for test coverage measurement.
-It can be easily installed with rustup install nightly.
+• As usual, the Nightly version is required for test coverage measurement.
+Easy to install with rustup install nightly

 • lcov